Q:

 A:

-From the run of the mill common cold and rashes to broken bones and stitches, Grace Direct Primary Care can handle most non-emergency conditions.
+From the run of the mill common cold and rashes to infections and stitches, Grace Direct Primary Care can handle most non-emergency conditions.
 You can always call us first to find out whether your concern is something that can be cared for by Dr. Lucas and her team, or whether you need to go to the emergency room.